he18718143986-design/auto-video/README.md

 npm run run -- --topic "how kidneys work" --provider "browser-chat-provider" --reference "/absolute/path/reference.mov"
 ```

-To start the local Web UI:
+To start the local Web UI after the frontend has been built:

 ```bash
 npm run ui
 ```

 Then open `http://127.0.0.1:3210`.

+Notes:

+- `npm run ui` serves the built frontend from `ui/dist/`, so run `cd ui && npm run build` once before using it.
+- For frontend-only iteration, run `cd ui && npm run dev` in a second terminal while the backend is running.

 Required environment for Playwright mode: